gehuhaldwani/techgeeks/src/content/blog/2024-09-21-enginer-x-2-winners.md

   - quiz
 ---

-With a total of 450 participants, Engineer X 2.0 was a huge success.
+With a total of 450 participants across events, Engineer X 2.0 was a huge success.
 Here are the winners of the various events.

 # Sudoku & Crossword